crh3675/core-ui/README.md

 To run the application loading only certain components, use:

+	AWS_PROFILE=[profile] NODE_ENV=local npm start -- --components=Core,MainAll assets from components will be copied to the *public* directory.
+Any assets configured within  *config/assets.js* will be simply concactenated into a single file in the same *public* directory.

+To run the application, use:

+	AWS_PROFILE=[profile] NODE_ENV=local npm start

+To cluster, pass the cluster flag:

-	AWS_PROFILE=[profile] NODE_ENV=local npm start -- --components=Core,Main
+	AWS_PROFILE=[profile] NODE_ENV=local npm start -- --cluster=true

-If you want to view the application in a web browser, simply navigate to [localhost:8080](http://localhost:80807) and you should see the welcome page.
+All assets from components will be copied to the *public* directory.
+Any assets configured within  *config/assets.js* will be simply concactenated into a single file in the same *public* directory.